- Billie Eilish, 20, was photographed kissing Jesse Rutherford, 31, on Oct. 18, 2022.

 Brandon Quention Adams

 Before Matthew, Billie was romantically involved with a rapper she called “Q” in her documentary.
-“Q” is actually rapper 7:AMP, born Brandon Quention Adams, and he and Billie dated somewhere back around 2019, although the exact timeline of their relationship is not exactly clear.
+“Q” is rapper 7:AMP, born Brandon Quention Adams, and he and Billie dated somewhere back around 2019, although the exact timeline of their relationship is not exactly clear.
 Brandon is also known as “Que,” “seven,” or “Q.” Born on June 4, 1996, 7:AMP/Q hails from Los Angeles.
 He first broke onto the scene in 2019 with his album BLEAUPRO, released by Eaze Music Group.

 Billie hasn’t spoken a lot about her love life, and when she has, it hasn’t been that positive.
 “My past boyfriends never made me feel desired,” she said in a 2020 interview with GQ.
 “None of them.
 And it’s a big thing in my life that I feel I have never been physically desired by somebody.”

 Brandon was also part of one of the biggest moments of her life: her star-making appearance at Coachella in 2019, joining her in the trailer while she sings “Xanny” to him.
 After the Coachella performance, however, he was taken to the emergency room for a broken hand after punching a wall.
 “I’m trying to get him to go to therapy.
 He’s so self-destructive,” Billie says in the documentary.
-After passing her driving test, Billie wants to drive over to see her boyfriend, but her dad is reluctant to let her go.
+After passing her driving test, Billie wants to drive to see her boyfriend, but her dad refuses to let her go.
 She and 7:AMP ultimately have another phone call.
-Billie tells her boyfriend that she misses him, and he responds with, “Let me call you when I’m done driving, babe.”
+Billie tells her boyfriend she misses him, and he responds with, “Let me call you when I’m done driving, babe.”
 Billie says she loves him and asks him to call her later.
-However, this appears to be the end of the road for their relationship.
+However, this appears to be the end of their relationship.

 “I just wasn’t happy,” Billie says in the documentary.
 “And I didn’t want the same things he wanted, and I don’t think that’s fair for him.
 I don’t think you should be in a relationship super excited about certain things the other person couldn’t care less about.
 I don’t think that’s fair to you.
 I didn’t that was fair to him.
 And there was just a lack of… um, effort, I think?
 I literally was just like, ‘Dude, you don’t even have enough love to love yourself.
 You can’t love me, dude.’
 And you don’t.
 Like, you think you do.
 I do love him, though, which is what made it harder.”